termux/x11-packages/CONTRIBUTING.md

   Your CPU architecture and version of Android.
 Usually, you can get necessary information by executing command `termux-info`.

 Don't forget to use the right template when opening issue.
 To open issue with a bug report template, use this URL: https://github.com/termux/x11-packages/issues/new?template=bug_report.md.

-**Important**: do not submit bug reports about third-party, self-compiled and outdated packages.
-These issues will be considered as "spam".
-Same goes for corrupted configuration files and questions like "help me, I don't know how to use package".

 ## Package requests